 If A/D conversion interrupt is used, the interrupt control registers must be correctly configured to ensure the A/D interrupt function is active.
-The master interrupt control bit, EMI, and the A/D converter interrupt bits, ADE, must both set high in advance.
+The master interrupt bontrol bit, EMI, and the A/D conversion interrupt control bit, ADE, must both be set high in advance.

-The A/D conversion procedure can now be initialised by setting the START bit from low to high and then low again.
+The A/D conversion procedure can now be initialized by setting the START bit from low to high and then low again.

 If A/D conversion is in progress, the ADBZ flag will be set high.
-After the A/D conversion process is completed, the ADBZ flag will go low and then output data can be read from the SADOH and SADOL registers.
-If the ADC interrupt is enabled and the stack is not full, data can be acquired by interrupt service program.
+After the A/D conversion process is complete, the ADBZ flag will go low and then the output data can be read from SADOH and SADOL registers.